Skip to content

 • Instrument air fails

-• The tube in a heat exchanger fails suddenly
+• The tube in a heat exchanger breaks open suddenly

-• Thermal expansion of liquid. (example: a piece of pipe is closed at both ends when full of liquid.
-Then the sun comes out and heats the pipe, causing the liquid to expand and increasing the pressure).
-It is a mistake to ignore this problem because for liquids it is very significant.
+• Thermal expansion of liquid. (example: imagine a piece of pipe is closed at both ends when 100% full of liquid.
+Then the sun comes out and heats the pipe, causing the heated liquid to expand and increasing the pressure).
+It is a mistake to ignore this problem because for liquids the rise in pressure can be very significant.
 Plus, the nice thing about this scenario is that the relief valves are usually tiny.
 Sometimes when you cannot figure any plausible scenario you just buy a ¾”x ¾” thermal expansion valve just in case.

 • To get other ideas, read any company standards you have.
 Brainstorm through what can go wrong.
 If you have a book about designing equipment (like a distillation tower design book) the book may have a section of relief scenarios that can come up.
-When you do safety studies like HAZOP meetings make sure that you’ve covered every scenario.
+When you do safety studies like HAZOP meetings make sure that you’ve covered every scenario in your relief valve calculations.

 See also Common Overpressure Sources, Protect Plants Against Overpressure.

 For each scenario you have to determine the conditions at which the fluid will have to be relieved, the flowrate developed, and also calculate the fluid conditions so you can design the relief valve and piping.
-This can be the toughest part of all.
-Some guidance can be found in standards: API 521 will help you with fire, and many oil companies have standards for other scenarios.
-You can also try reading magazine articles.
+This can be the toughest part of all as there is no single approved place to go for guidance, unless you have the benefits of extensive standards written by large private companies. (e.g. If you work for Exxon or Shell you may have company guidelines to fall back on).
+In the public domain, some guidance can be found in standards: API 521 will help you with fire, and many large companies have standards for other scenarios.
+You can also try reading engineering magazine articles, which may have specific articles describing a method to tackle certain scenarios.

 In some cases, you have to do a calculation or a process simulation.
-If you can do dynamic simulation, where performance is calculated as changing over time, you can often get more accurate then using steady-state simulation to approximate a relief condition.
+If you can do dynamic simulation, where variables are calculated as they change over time, you can often get more accurate results than just using a steady-state simulation to approximate a relief condition.
 In some scenarios it is really necessary to do a dynamic calculation when it is not clear what is the most dangerous part of a relief scenario.
-If you only have a steady-state simulator, it may be possible to alter the steady-state model to create several “snapshots in time” to properly evaluate all the dynamically changing conditions.
+If you only have a steady-state simulator, it may be possible to alter the steady-state model to create several “snapshots in time” that reasonably approximate all the dynamically changing conditions.

 As an example, if a multi-component liquid mixture is in a drum, and a drum is heated by a pool fire beneath it, the situation is not simple.
 The lighter components will boil off first, followed by the heavier components.
 The different fluid compositions have different properties and different latent heats of vapourization.
 So you may decide to get the fluid properties at the start of the fire, when the first wisps of vapour boil off.
 But also look at when 10% of the liquid has been boiled off, 20%, 30%, …, 100%; you do however many scenarios it takes for you to get a good feel for all the possible fluid compositions that your relief valve will have to face.
 (See Designing for pressure releases during fires – Part 2 by S. Rahimi Mofrad & S. Norouzi from the magazine Hydrocarbon Processing Dec 2007)